-With the time pinch on his mind, he’s putting many of his eggs into the forward-facing sonar basket.
-As a media figure and confidante of many top pros, he's seen how the new technology has changed the game, and he doesn't want to fall behind.
+With the time crunch, Pangrac has turned his focus to forward facing sonar.
+As a media figure and confidante of many top pros, he's seen how the new technology changes the game and doesn't want to fall behind.

 Tournament Fishing Without Forward Facing Sonar is a Massive Disadvantage

-"Right now, if you don’t have it – and you just have two-dimensional sonar or down-imaging, you’re massively disadvantaged.
-Covering the sport full-time I've seen these trends.
-It reminds me of when I first got into the industry, when side-imaging was just coming out.
-Covering the Elite Series, going to every single event, I saw what a massive advantage that provided."
+"Right now, you're at a massive disadvantage if you only have two-dimensional sonar or down-imaging.
+Covering the sport full-time, I've seen these trends.
+It reminds me of when I first got into the industry with side-imaging just coming out.
+After covering the Elite Series and going to every event, I saw the massive advantage it provided."

-Pangrac leaned on his contacts to convince him and help him get started.
-He got in the boat with sonar specialist John Soukop of The Bass Tank and saw how he utilized his tools.
-Then he noticed in veteran pro Scott Martin’s YouTube videos how reliant Martin had become on forward-facing sonar.
+Pangrac leaned on his connections to help him get started.
+He also spent time in the boat with sonar specialist John Soukop from The Bass Tank, watching him use his tools.
+Then Pangrac noticed in veteran pro Scott Martin’s YouTube videos how reliant Martin had become on forward facing sonar.
 Most importantly, he observed that Martin “never made a cast where his trolling motor wasn’t facing.”
-Right before the biggest tournament of his young career, a Toyota Series Championship on Lake Cumberland, Pangrac spent a precious $2,400 out of pocket on the tools he needed to enter the forward-facing game.
-His faith was rewarded with a 3rd place finish and a check for over $20,000.
-That just sealed the deal, but there’s always more to learn.
+Prepping for the biggest tournament of his young career at the Toyota Series Championship on Lake Cumberland, Pangrac spent $2,400 out of pocket to enter the forward facing game.
+His instincts were spot on, and he ended with a third-place finish and a $20,000 check.
+Pangrac’s success with forward facing sonar sealed the deal, but there’s always more to learn.

-While the wintertime behavior of Oklahoma crappie doesn’t necessarily translate to how bass will act in Florida or Virginia or New York several months down the line, it gets his mind in gear while simultaneously cementing his muscle memory.
-When the crappie move from day to day or week to week, or bite at a different time, he’ll start to figure out how to relocate fish and get them to chew, a critical skill for any angler.
-Most importantly, he’s doing it when he’s not under a time crunch or trying to cover his entry fees and other expenses.
-Perhaps most critically, it’s getting him ready to hit the road and put his other obligations out of sight for a brief period.
+The wintertime behavior of Oklahoma crappie doesn’t necessarily carry over to how the bass will act in Florida, Virginia, or New York several months later.
+However, it trains his mind and helps build muscle memory.
+When the crappie move from day to day, week to week, or bite at a different time, Pangrac figures out how to relocate them and get a bite, a critical skill for any angler.
+Most importantly, he does this when he doesn’t have the added pressure of a time constraint or covering his entry fees.
+Spending time chasing crappie helps Pangrac prepare for the road and enjoy time on the water away from distractions.

 Bass Can Be Isolated in Places You Don't Expect

 “The biggest thing I’ve learned is that big bass are not always on what you would consider ‘the juice,” he said.
 “I’ll see singles isolated 40 feet from the brush pile, bass that you would generally consider ‘co-angler fish.’
 They’re still relating to the cover or structure, but they’re often holding off to the side of it.
-Those ones to the side often seem to be a little bit more aggressive.
-They slide out there to feed.”
+The ones to the side often seem to be more aggressive.
+They slide out to feed.”

-Forward facing sonar has opened up the possibility to overcome these challenges.
-Matt Pangrac realized how integral it was to shorten his learning curve while on the water and realize truly why you dont see many pro right now without a forward facing sonar system on their boat.
+Forward facing sonar gives anglers the possibility to overcome these challenges.
+It’s allowed Matt Pangrac to shorten his learning curve on the water and understand why most pros have a forward facing sonar system on their boat.